VoidField101/HytaleTelemetryDisable/README.md

 As long as the function itself doesn't change too much this method of obtaining the address should be relatively stable.
 For Pre-Release v2026.01.29-301e13929 this method gave address `0x133acc0`.

 If there is no output ``Telemetry function was blocked!`` the address is likely too low; if it does appear and immedatly crash afterwards it's likely a bit too high.

+## DNS block/redirect?

+While it is the safest option the log files get cluttered with stack traces of failing telemetry calls which also blow up the size of log files quite a bit.

+For DNS blocking simply add ``0.0.0.0 telemetry.hytale.com sentry.hytale.com`` to your ``/etc/hosts`` instead and you are good to go.

+Alternatively you can add those two domains to your favorite DNS blocker (AdGuard, Pi-Hole etc.).